MicrosoftDocs/azure-docs/articles/active-directory/msi-how-to-get-access-token-using-msi.md

 ## How to sign in with Azure SDK libraries using MSI

-Azure supports multiple programming languages/frameworks through a series of [Azure SDKs](https://azure.microsoft.com/downloads).
+Azure supports multiple programming platforms through a series of [Azure SDKs](https://azure.microsoft.com/downloads).
 Several of them have been updated to support sign-in using an MSI, and provide corresponding samples to demonstrate usage.
 This list is updated as additional support is added:

 | SDK | Sample |
 | --- | ------ |